Inferara/inferara.com/content/papers/specifying-algorithms-using-non-deterministic-computations.md

 	// generating all other possible solutions
 	for i in 0..n { f[i] = usize::undef(); }

-	// ensuring that candidate solution is the best assert!(r <= filter calculate(&p, &f));
+	// ensuring that the candidate solution is the best assert!(r <= filter calculate(&p, &f));
 }